 As I continued to further develop my thoughts and concepts in Nutritional Psychology and share them with clients and colleagues, one colleague suggested that this work belonged within a university environment.
 In 2008 I proposed, developed, and taught the first university-based continuing education course in Nutritional Psychology at JFK University.
 This course was accredited by several respected accrediting bodies and was designed to provide a variety of mental health and allied health professionals with an introduction to Nutritional psychology, and to further their understanding of how dietary and nutrient intake could be affecting their clients’ mood, behavior, and mental health.
 The course was very well-received, and I was invited to develop a second.

-During this time, many mental health professionals expressed that they felt diet may be playing an unrecognized role in their clients’ mood, behavior, and mental functioning, and that Nutritional Psychology fit well with their desire to understand and support this contributing factor to their clients’ well-being.
+During this time, many mental health professionals expressed that they felt diet may be playing an unrecognized role in their clients’ mood, behavior, and mental functioning and that Nutritional Psychology fit well with their desire to understand and support this contributing factor to their client’s well-being.

 (2012) Development of the First University-Level CE Certificate Program in Nutritional Psychology

-As the JFKU courses grew in popularity, I was invited in 2011 to develop a multi-course certificate program in Nutritional Psychology to train mental health professionals to ethically and within scope of practice provide Nutritional Psychology education to their clients.
+As the JFKU courses grew in popularity, I was invited in 2011 to develop a multi-course certificate program in Nutritional Psychology to train mental health professionals to ethically and within the scope of practice provide Nutritional Psychology education to their clients.
 It was at this time that I invited Dr. Amanda Hull to co-develop the certificate program.

 The accredited, 7-course certificate provided mental and allied health professionals with a deeper understanding of the ways in which an individual’s dietary and nutrient intake pattern could be affecting their clients’ mood, behavior, and mental health.
-The program included a full course outlining scope of practice guidelines for safely and ethically incorporating NP Education into practice.
-Several contributors assisted with the Certificate courses, including Lou Lasprugato MFT, Dr. Caryn Seebach, and Dr. Alyssa Adams and Jill Sheppard Davenport, MS, CNS.
+The program included a full course outlining the scope of practice guidelines for safely and ethically incorporating NP Education into practice.
+Several contributors assisted with the Certificate courses, including Lou Lasprugato MFT, Dr. Caryn Seebach, and Dr. Alyssa Adams, and Jill Sheppard Davenport, MS, CNS.
 We are grateful for the role these individuals played in helping to develop the first-generation curriculum in Nutritional Psychology.

 (2015) The Founding of CNP

 In 2015, Dr. Amanda Hull and I founded The Center for Nutritional Psychology (CNP), an online organization supporting the development of the field of Nutritional Psychology.
 The organization was dedicated to supporting the development of Nutritional Psychology.
-CNP has now developed into an online presence where professionals and interested individuals come to to learn about Nutritional Psychology from an evidence-based point of view, and to deepen their understanding of the Diet-Mental Health Relationship.
+CNP has now developed into an online presence where professionals and interested individuals come to learn about Nutritional Psychology from an evidence-based point of view and to deepen their understanding of the Diet-Mental Healthy Relationship.
 Our organization consolidates research from around the world informing this relationship, advocates for NP’s inclusion within a new model of mental healthcare, and provides a forum for discussion and development of the field.
 In 2019, Dr. Hull retired from her role as CNP’s initial founding and development to support her transition from the Washington DC VA to the Whole Health Institute where she is currently a Senior Director.